rabbitmq/rabbitmq-website/site/stream.md

 This configuration creates a standard TCP listener on port 5552 and a TLS listener on port 5551.

-When a TLS listener is set up it may be desired to disable all non-TLS ones.
+When a TLS listener is set up, you may want to deactivate all non-TLS ones.
 This can be configured like so:

 <pre class="lang-ini">